-Updated 06.01.2019: Boston is internationally known as a great city, well worthy of the thousands of tourists that pass through its historic neighborhoods every year.
 However, many visitors (and even some locals) don’t realize that they are just a mere Boston Harbor ferry ride away from one of the city’s best off-the-beaten path destinations, the Boston Harbor Islands.
+How exciting to know that this less touristy side of Boston exists.

 Tips to explore Boston Harbor Islands, MA